epicserve/epicserve.github.io/_posts/2024-12-06-django-datetime-cheatsheet.md

 conversions.
 This cheatsheet aims to provide a quick reference for common datetime operations in Django, including timezone handling, formatting, and testing.

+I will maintain this cheatsheet as a living document, updating it with new information and examples as needed.
+I have created a [companion repository](https://github.com/epicserve/django-datetime-cheatsheet) that was used as a reference for this cheatsheet.
+If you find any issues in this cheatsheet, then don't hesitate to open an issue in the repository.

 This guide assumes you're familiar with Django and Python's datetime module, and that you have `settings.USE_TZ` set to `True` in your Django project.
 Also, for this guide, we'll assume the `TIME_ZONE` setting in your Django project is set `'America/Chicago'`.